quintel/merit/README.md

 **N.B.
 It is to be determined what the margin is for the most expensive plant in the merit order (i.e.  when there is no 'one higher').**

+TODO: DS, what happened to the load of each participant at each point in time?

 ## For each Participant

-You can get a summary of the participant, but
+You can get a summary of the participant

+TODO: what did you mean here DS?

 ```Ruby
 mo.dispatchables.first.info